odurc/loribu/README.md

 Configuration
 ---

-The configuration of the library is done by setting defines in the header file, in the configuration section.
+The configuration of the library is done by setting 'define' macros in the header file, under the configuration section.

-If you don't want to use dynamic memory allocation you have to define both *RINGBUFF_NO_DYNAMIC_ALLOCATION* and *RINGBUFF_NUM_INSTANCES*.
+In order to use only static memory allocation, both 'define' macros need to be declared, *RINGBUFF_ONLY_STATIC_ALLOCATION* and *RINGBUFF_MAX_INSTANCES*.

-    #define RINGBUFF_NO_DYNAMIC_ALLOCATION
+    #define RINGBUFF_ONLY_STATIC_ALLOCATION
-    #define RINGBUFF_NUM_INSTANCES    4
+    #define RINGBUFF_MAX_INSTANCES    4

-The definition *RINGBUFF_NUM_INSTANCES* is used to set how many instances of ring buffer object you want to create.
-You also have the option to use mixed allocation, static and dynamic, by defining *RINGBUFF_NUM_INSTANCES* but not *RINGBUFF_NO_DYNAMIC_ALLOCATION*.
+The definition *RINGBUFF_MAX_INSTANCES* is used to set the maximum number of ring buffer instances that can be requested.
+As expected all instances are previously allocated as static variables.

-To use only dynamic memory allocation keep both defines commented out.
+Note that only the object instances are statically allocated and not the buffer itself.
+Which means, in this setup, the user must to provide the buffer.

+The default configuration, i.e. when no 'define' macros is declared (or they are kept commented out), will use dynamic memory allocation as any regular ring buffer library.

 How to use